aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/removing-background-from-images/_index.md

 ---
-title: Remove background from images
+title: Remove background from images in Java
+linktitle: Remove background from images
 type: docs
 weight: 10
 url: /java/removing-background-from-images/
+description: Setting some of the pixel values in an image to zero, or some other “background” value is known as Masking.
+Java Image Processing Library supports the following types of masking.
 ---

 {{% alert color="primary" %}}